jproctor-rebecca/jproctor-rebecca.github.io/aboutme.md

 My name is R.J.
 Proctor.

 I am a licensed K-12, Tennessee Teacher.
-I have 3 years of experience teaching urban, low to severe poverty, ESL students with diverse personal and learning needs in Shelby County (Memphis, TN).
-I have taught High School Honors STEM, Standard Physics, SPED Physics, ACT Prep, and Computer Science.
+I have 3 years of experience teaching urban, low to severe poverty, ESL students with diverse personal and learning needs in Shelby County (Memphis, TN) in addition to my 15+ years of non-traditional pre-K - 12 and 7.5 years as in the corporate education area.

+In the traditional K-12 classroom, I have taught High School Honors STEM, Standard Physics, SPED Physics, ACT Prep, and Computer Science.
 I have also taught Middle School Physical Science, Life Science, 8th Grade Combined Science and 7th Grade Combined Science.
 I have also served as Coach (girls High School softball) and Assistant Coach (girls High School volleyball).

 I volunteer with Memphis Botanical Gardens and Shelby Farms Park as an Environmental Educator and Docent (Certified Tennessee Naturalist).

 Educational Credentials: